 High Crimes and Misdemeanors in Project Finance Models (All of Us Have Been Guilty)

 All of the financial modelling companies seem to have their blah, blah, blah acronyms and rules.
 For what it is worth, here are my rules.
 I don’t tell you what to do; I provide a few suggestions on what you should generally not to do.
 I tell you this because I have made all of the mistakes and I have stole ideas from many other models.
-After making mistakes, I believe these things really work.
-One of my biggest complaints is paying too much attention to the rules and applying so-called best practice rules.
+After making mistakes, I believe a few excel practices really work.
+But one of my biggest complaints is paying too much attention to the rules and applying so-called best practice rules.
 A friend of mine (John Cassidy) who died in 1982 used to keep quoting the line that “foolish consistency is the hobgoblin of a petty mind” and I think this applies to my comments below.
 There may be exceptions to all of rules I discuss below and concentrating too much on bureaucratic rules is the worst rule to break.

 - Use IF instead of MAX and MIN functions to connect the cash flow with the debt schedule.
 There is always a direct or indirect connection of the debt schedule with the balance sheet — no cash flow and no debt repayment.
 The MIN and MAX (never IF statements) should be in the cash flow waterfall and not in the debt schedule.

-- Putting the Flags, Masks, Switches (whatever you want to call them) in a separate page instead of where they are used right next to the calculations.
+- Putting too many flags, masks, switches (whatever you want to call them) in a separate page instead of where they are used right next to the calculations.
 It is not necessarily bad to have a separate page of flags, but if you are going to use them, put them right next to the place they are used.
 Do not multiply some number by a flag in a different page.
 Why force people to make silly traces with those blue arrows to find things that are driving the model (even if they have a fancy add-in).

 - Splitting up pages when you are designing the model instead of letting the model smoothly flow down a single page.
 I even think you should leave the model on a single page after you are finished and not split it up.
 Please put yourself in the position of somebody trying to understand the model.
 Your model should have a natural flow and it is so much easier to follow a model on a single page.
 Use little columns on the left so you can see the structure of the model.